ndrewtl/airspace-jekyll/_posts/2017-11-11-popchange.md

 <center><img src="{{ site.baseurl }}/img/anseriformes.png" alt="Img" style="width: 700px;"/>
 <p><b>Figure 1. <i>Anseriformes</i> populations in Europe.</b></p></center>

 Here we have created a map for _Anseriformes_, an order which includes many species of waterfowl, like the mallard and pochard.
 Curious to see how vertebrate populations across the whole LPI database have changed?
-You can check out our <a href="https://ourcodingclub.github.io/2017/03/20/seecc.html" target="_blank">tutorial on efficient ways to quantify population change</a>, where we compare how for-loops, `lapply()` functions and pipes compare when it comes to dealing with lots of data.
+You can check out our <a href="https://ourcodingclub.github.io/2017/03/20/seecc.html" target="_blank">tutorial on efficient ways to quantify population change</a>, where we compare how for-loops, `lapply()` functions and pipes compare when it comes to dealing with a lot of data.

-### We'd love to see the maps you've made, so feel free to email them to us at ourcodingclub@gmail.com!
+### We'd love to see the maps you've made so feel free to email them to us at ourcodingclub@gmail.com!

 <hr>